 Wind Farms:

-Visibility and appearance: Wind Farms are readily identifiable both visually and by radar from a considerable distance in good meteorological conditions.
-The turbines typically comprise: a foundation below sea level, a yellow transition section not less than 15 metres high measured above the Highest Astronomical Tide (HAT), above which is a platform forming the base of the turbine tower, which may be typically 70 - 80 metres in height.
+Visibility and appearance: Wind farms are readily identifiable both visually and by radar from a considerable distance in good meteorological conditions.
+The turbines typically comprise: a foundation below sea level, a yellow transition section not less than 15 metres high measured above the Highest Astronomical Tide (HAT), above which is a platform forming the base of the turbine tower, which may be up to 200 metres in height from sea level.
 At the top of the turbine tower is the nacelle, a box shaped structure housing the generator.
 The turbine blades are located opposite the nacelle.
-Each turbine blade can be more than 60m in length.
-The structures above the yellow transition section are usually painted matt grey.
-(See illustrations in ANNEX) The total height of a turbine and rotors is currently up to about 150 metres.
+Each turbine blade can be more than 100m in length.
+The structures above the yellow transition section are usually painted matt grey (See illustrations in ANNEX).
+The total height of a turbine and rotors is currently up to about 250-300 metres.
 Theoretically an observer with a height of eye 3 metres would be able see the tips of the blades at 28 nautical miles.
 The more substantial nacelle would, if 70m high, be visible to the same observer at 20 nautical miles in clear visibility.

 Navigational Aids: Wind farms are marked by aids to navigation as specified by the General Lighthouse Authorities (GLA).
 The International Association of Lighthouse Authorities (IALA) Recommendation O-117 on the Marking of Offshore Wind Farms requires offshore wind turbines to be marked so as to be conspicuous by day and night, with consideration given to prevailing conditions of visibility and vessel traffic.
 In certain cases, cardinal marks may also be permanently placed adjacent to wind farms.
 During construction standard cardinal marks will be used around the area.